18.5. Prior publication or use exceptions: Copyright

 4. Applied industrially

-If the conditions of s 18(1) are met, attention then turns to whether there has been previous use by (or with the consent of) the copyright owner of the artistic work ‘applied industrially’.
+If the conditions of s 18(1) are met, attention then turns to whether there has been a requisite "previous use" by (or with the consent of) the copyright owner of the artistic work ‘applied industrially’.
 This means selling, leasing or offering for sale or lease products to which the corresponding design had been applied industrially.
 Acts outside these categories cannot be used to refuse a s 18 claim.

 Section 18 defines ‘applied industrially’ by reference to reg 12 of the Copyright Regulations 2017: